Eggy115/PythonNotepad/README.md

 # PythonNotepad

-Notepad made in Python with Tkinter.
+Notepad made in Python with Tkinter (and some other things).
+It *is* a .pyw, but that is just so the console window doesn't come up (you don't need it anyway).

 Help just displays basic help.